 A problematic start relay is simple to fix.
 It is also inexpensive.
 You shouldn’t have to spend more than $15 to complete this job.
-The only tools you will need is a replacement start relay and a flat head screwdriver.
+The only tools you will need are a replacement start relay and a flathead screwdriver.
 Once you have those to hand, follow these steps.

 - Unplug the mini-fridge

 - Take the clip off of the cover to the start relay

 - Remove the cover to the start relay

 - Use a flat head screwdriver to wedge the start relay from the back of the mini-fridge

 - Disconnect the old start relay and attach the new one

 - Push the start relay back in place